Eastern Orthodox Church in Germany: Educational facilities

-Institute of Orthodox Theology was founded in 1995 at the University of Munich.
+Institute of Orthodox Theology was founded in 1995 at LMU Munich.

 Ecumenism

 Some Orthodox churches have been working since 1974 in the Council of Christian Churches in Germany (ACK).
 The five Orthodox churches have represented for several years in a joint delegation.
 Likewise, The Orthodox churches are involved in most regional and local working group of the ACK.

 There are also bilateral relation with the German Bishops' Conference and the Evangelical Church in Germany (EKD) with discussions on theological issues.
 For example, several documents were adopted in 2006 to dogmatic questions in a joint working group of the Greek Orthodox Metropolis of Germany and the German Bishops' Conference.
 As of 2007, this working group has been redesigned and extended.

 German Orthodox Church

 For ecclesiological and historical reasons, there is no "German Orthodox Church."
 In 1990, the German Orthodox Holy Trinity Monastery in Bodenwerder founded the first German Orthodox monastery which, although being ecclesiastically independent, was under the spiritual protection of the Bulgarian Orthodox Church.